PCC Constitution & By-Laws

 SECTION 1.
 Eligibility.
-There shall be one type of membership open to all persons who are in good standing with the American Kennel Club and who subscribe to the purposes of this Club.
-While membership is to be unrestricted as to residence, the Club’s primary purpose is to be representative of the fanciers, breeders and exhibitors in its immediate area.
+There shall be three types of membership open to all persons who are in good standing with the American Kennel Club and who subscribe to the purposes of this Club:

 SECTION 2.
 Dues.
-Membership dues shall be determined by recommendation of the Board of Directors as changes are warranted and voted on by the membership.
+Annual membership dues shall be determined by recommendation of the Board of Directors as changes are warranted and voted on by the membership.
 Dues are payable on or before the first day of January of each year.
 No member may vote whose dues are not paid for the current year.
 During the month of November, the Treasurer shall send to each member a statement of his or her dues for the ensuing year.
 A second notice concerning dues will be sent by the Club Treasurer mid-January.
 Membership shall be considered lapsed if unpaid by January 31st.

 SECTION 4.
 Termination of Membership.
 Membership may be terminated in one of three ways:

-(a) by resignation.
-Any member in good standing may resign from the Club upon written notice to the Secretary; but no member may resign when in debt to the Club.
+(a) By resignation – any member in good standing may resign from the Club upon written notice to the Corresponding Secretary; however, no member may resign when in debt to the Club.
 Dues are due on the first day of each fiscal year and are considered a debt to the Club.

-(b) by lapsing.
-A membership will be considered lapsed and automatically terminated if such member’s dues remain unpaid 90 days after the first day of the fiscal year; however, the Board may grant an additional 90 days of grace to such delinquent members in meritorious cases.
+(b) By lapsing – A membership will be considered lapsed and automatically terminated if such member’s dues remain unpaid by January 31.
 In no case may a person be entitled to vote at any Club meeting whose annual dues are unpaid as of the date of that meeting.

 Meetings and Voting

 Written notice of each meeting shall be mailed (e-mail or by US mail) by the Corresponding Secretary at least 10 days prior to the date of the meeting.
 The quorum for such meetings shall be 20% of the members in good standing.
 Quorum may be met with members physically present at the meeting or by

 SECTION 2.
 Special Club Meetings.
-Special Club meetings may be called by the President or by a majority vote of the members of the Board and shall be called by the Secretary upon receipt of a petition signed by 5 members (in good standing) of the Club.
+Special Club meetings may be called by the President or by a majority vote of the members of the Board or shall be called by the Corresponding Secretary upon receipt of a petition signed by 5 members (in good standing) of the Club.
 Special Club Meetings may be in person or by any of the methods permitted by North Carolina State Law.
 Special meetings shall be held in the Club’s service area at such place, date and hour designated by the person or persons authorized herein to call such meetings.
 Written notice of such meetings shall be mailed (e-mail or by US mail) by the Corresponding Secretary at least 5 days and not more than 15 days prior to the date of the meeting and shall state the purpose of the meeting.
 No other Club business shall be transacted.
 The quorum for such a meeting shall be 20% of the members in good standing.
 Quorum may be met with members physically present at meetings or by any of the methods permitted by North Carolina State Law.

 SECTION 3.
 Board Meetings.
-Meetings of the Board of Directors shall be held in greater Asheboro, NC or within the Club’s service area on a regular basis, or other methods as permitted by State law.
+Meetings of the Board of Directors shall be held within the Club’s service area on a regular basis, or other methods as permitted by State law.
 Written notice of such meetings shall be mailed (e-mail or by US mail) by the Corresponding Secretary at least 5 days prior to the meeting date.
 The quorum for such a meeting shall be the majority of the Board.
 Quorum may be met with members physically present at meetings or by any of the methods permitted by North Carolina State Law.

 SECTION 5.
 Voting.
-Each member in good standing whose dues are paid for the current year shall be entitled to one vote at any meeting of the Club at which he is present.
+Each member in good standing whose dues are paid for the current year shall be entitled to one vote at any meeting of the Club at which the member is present.
 Proxy voting will not be permitted at any club meeting or election.
 Voting may be conducted in person or by any of the methods

 Directors and Officers

 SECTION 2.
 Officers.
-The Club’s officers shall serve in their respective capacities both with regard to the Club and its meetings and the Board and its meetings.
+The Club’s officers shall serve in their respective capacities both regarding the Club and its meetings and the Board and its meetings.

 (a) The President shall preside at all meetings of the Club and of the Board and shall have the duties and powers normally appurtenant to the office of President in addition to those particularly specified in these by-laws.